University of Canterbury

 Academic Calendar | Semester Dates (including exam period)

-- Spring: mid to late February to late June
+- Semester 1 (corresponds to GE3's Spring cycle): mid- to late February to late June

 Restricted Disciplines and Courses

-If you meet the general admission requirements you will be granted admission to the University first as per usual and your courses will then be sent to Department of Civil and Natural Resource Engineering for a decision as to whether you are able to take your selected courses.
-The International Relationships Office will then advise you as to which courses have been approved.
+- Students should provide a list of UC courses they wish to take with their application.
+If you meet the general admission requirements you will be granted admission to the University first as per usual and your courses will then be sent to the relevant departments for a decision as to whether you are able to take your selected courses.

-Note, however, that some professional degrees such as Forestry, Speech and Language Therapy, Social Work and Engineering are 4 year degrees and 400 level courses in these areas are therefore classed as undergraduate courses.
+Note, however, that some professional degrees such as Engineering, Forestry, Speech and Language Therapy, and Social Work are 4-year degrees and 400 level courses in these areas are therefore classed as undergraduate courses.
 Exchange students may be permitted to take 400 level courses in these disciplines if they have the necessary pre-requisites and the approval of the relevant department.